rangle/ngCourse2/handout/01-features.md

 # Part 1: EcmaScript 6 and TypeScript Features #

 The new version of JavaScript, "EcmaScript 6" or "ES6", offers a number of new features that extend the power of the language.
-(The language we usually call "JavaScript" is actually formally known as "EcmaScript".)
-ES6 is not widely supported in today's browsers, so it needs to be transpiled to ES5.
+(The language we usually call "JavaScript" is actually formally known as "EcmaScript") ES6 is not widely supported in today's browsers, so it needs to be transpiled to ES5.
 You can choose between several transpilers, but we'll be using TypeScript, which is what the Angular team users to write Angular 2.
 Angular 2 makes use of a number of features of ES6 and TypeScript.

 ## ES6

 During a ten day stretch in the nineteen ninties, JavaScript was written by Brendan Eich.
-Twenty plus years later, and the language is thriving.
+Twenty plus years later, the language is thriving.
 There are subsets, supersets, current versions, and an upcoming version.
 ES6 is that upcoming version, and it brings a lot of new features.